PyCQA/flake8/docs/source/faq.rst

 ===================================

 In general we try to use milestones to indicate this.
-If the last release on PyPI is 3.1.5 and you see a milestone for 3.2.0 in GitLab, there's a good chance that 3.2.0 is the next release.
+If the last release on PyPI is 3.1.5 and you see a milestone for 3.2.0 in GitHub, there's a good chance that 3.2.0 is the next release.